How to Start an LLC in Arkansas? | In 6 Easy Steps

 It is best to choose a registered agent from this list so that there is no question about whether or not their service will meet statutory requirements.

-Once you have decided on the registered agent service, you’ll need to proceed with the formalities required by law.
+Once you have decided on the registered agent service, I advise my clients to proceed with the formalities required by law.
 One crucial step in this process is filing the Articles of Organization.

 This legal document serves as the foundation of your LLC and contains vital information about your business.